instructlab/instructlab/docs/containerization.md

 Or image: TBD (am I allowed to have a public image with references to lab in it?)

-This containerfile is based off of Nvidia's CUDA image, which lucky for us plugs directly into podman via their nvidia-container-toolkit!
-The base OS, which is ubuntu does not have most packages installed, the bulk of the containerfile is spent configuring your system so `lab` can be installed and run properly.
+This containerfile is based on Nvidia's CUDA image, which lucky for us plugs directly into Podman via their `nvidia-container-toolkit`!
+The base OS, ubuntu, does not have most packages installed.
+The bulk of the `containerfile` is spent configuring your system so `lab` can be installed and run properly.

 1. Podman build –ssh=default -f <Containerfile_Path>
 2. curl -s -L https://nvidia.github.io/libnvidia-container/stable/rpm/nvidia-container-toolkit.repo |   sudo tee /etc/yum.repos.d/nvidia-container-toolkit.repo